A Car Accident Lawyer Fighting for Rockville’s Injured Drivers

-These types of accidents have become increasingly common in recent years due to distracted drivers.
-Even though texting or using a cellphone while driving is against the law in Maryland and surrounding areas, many drivers still do so and cause serious rear-end collisions.
-And just because another driver clearly caused your crash, don't automatically assume you will be fairly compensated.
+These types of car accidents have become increasingly common in recent years due to distracted drivers.
+Even though texting or using a cellphone while driving is against the law in Maryland and surrounding areas, many drivers still do so and cause serious rear-end collisions because they are not a paying attention to traffic ahead.
+And just because another driver clearly caused your car crash, don't automatically assume you will be fairly compensated.
 Often, you need to fight for what's rightfully yours.
-That's why you need us in your corner, defending your rights.
+That's why you need a car crash attorney in your corner, defending your rights.

 Car accidents often occur at intersections.
 And when they do, it's usually because another driver didn't follow the rules of the road.
 A driver may have run a red light, raced through a stop sign or simply didn't look carefully enough before proceeding through an intersection.

 Whatever the reason, you shouldn't have to pay for someone else's reckless or negligent behavior.
-If someone slammed into the side of your car (known as a T-bone accident), our law firm can help you hold the other driver accountable for his or her actions.
+If someone slammed into the side of your car (known as a T-bone accident), our Rockville law firm can help you hold the other driver accountable for their actions.

-Among the most serious car accidents we handle at our law firm, head-on collisions can leave people with permanent injuries or families devastated from the loss of a loved one.
-This is especially true if both vehicles were traveling at a high speed.
+Among the most serious car accidents we handle at our Rockville law firm, head-on collisions can leave people with permanent injuries and families devastated from the loss of or injury to a loved one.
+This is especially true if both vehicles were traveling at a high rate of speed.

 Head-on car accidents or collisions often happen because one driver crossed the center line and crashed straight into the other vehicle.
-Such accidents can occur for many reasons, including:
+Head-on car accidents can occur for many reasons, including: